dariemcarlosdev/OrderProcessing-RabbitMQ-Microservices/README.md

 **Happy Coding!** ⌨️✨

 *If this project helped you in your journey, consider giving it a ⭐ star and sharing it with others who might benefit.*

+---

+### 👨‍💻 About the Author

+**Dariem Carlos Macias**
+Software Engineer | Distributed Systems Enthusiast

+This project represents my journey into the world of event-driven architecture, microservices patterns, and production-ready system design.
+Every line of code, every architectural decision, and every piece of documentation was crafted with the goal of not just building software, but building understanding.

+*"The best way to learn is to teach, and the best way to teach is through code that speaks for itself."*

+---

 **— Built with .NET 8, RabbitMQ, Docker, and a lot of ☕**